base/base/docs/specs/protocol/exec-engine.md

 - the computation is an unlimited precision integer computation, with the result in Wei and having `uint256` range.

-- zeoroes and ones are the count of zero and non-zero bytes respectively in the _full_ encoded signed transaction.
+- zeroes and ones are the count of zero and non-zero bytes respectively in the _full_ encoded signed transaction.

 - `l1BaseFee` is the L1 base fee of the latest L1 origin registered in the L2 chain.